15 Best Destinations in Croatia to Visit [in 2023]

 Unlike other national parks in Croatia (namely, the more popular Plitvice Lakes), swimming in Krka is allowed.
 In particular, the swimming spot at Skradinski Buk is amazing, so be sure to bring your swimsuit.
 About an hour-long bus ride from Split, Krka can be seen on a day trip, although if you want to get the full experience, you can book overnight stays within the park itself.

-🚌 How to Visit Via Tour: This Krka National Park tour will cover transportation, entrance fees, and take you to the park’s most notable sites.
+🚌 Wondering how to visit Krka?
+This Krka National Park tour will cover transportation, entrance fees, and take you to the park’s most notable sites.

-A 2-hour drive from Split, Zadar is a little more off the tourist trail than the other major Croatian cities and is a great place to experience Croatian culture at its finest.
+A 2-hour drive from Split, Zadar is a little more off the tourist trail than the other major Croatian cities and is a great place to visit for experiencing Croatian culture at its finest.

 Zadar is a city filled with Roman ruins, a charming old town, museums, beaches, mountains (it sits at the base of the Velebit mountain range), hiking trails, and some of the best sunsets in the world.